 “You have helped us see with a clarity that demands decisive action.
 It’s up to all of us to help address conditions that have led to these tragic outcomes.”

-GLG’s work in support of organizations working for racial equity started with our earliest Fellows classes.
-Our work in this effort redoubled with recent events.
+GLG’s work in support of organizations working for racial equity started with our earliest Fellowship classes, and redoubled in recent years.

 Examples of Our Latest Work